- What is social development

 Sensitive parenting and positive family relationships are protective factors that are highly correlated with healthy social development for children.

-Through positive everyday experiences, children develop a secure attachment and form a positive internal working model of others so they will approach social situations with confidence8.
+Through positive everyday experiences, children develop a secure attachment and form a positive internal working model of others to approach social situations confidently.8

 Teach social rules